nosarthur/gita/README.md

 Here the color coding has the following meaning:

-* red: the local branch is behind the remote branch.
+* purple: the local branch is behind the remote branch (good for merge).
-* red in bold: the local branch is diverged from the remote branch.
+* red: the local branch is diverged from the remote branch.
 * green: the local branch is the same as the remote branch.
-* yellow: the local branch is ahead of the remote branch.
+* yellow: the local branch is ahead of the remote branch (good for push).

 And the extra symbols have the following meaning: